-In most cases, a scabies rash has many similarities with other various clinical disorders of the skin, including eczema, dermatitis and chicken pox.
-Since there are no signs of infestation by scabies mites, the rash can point to conditions other than the primary cause, scabies, so that the doctors vary on the accuracy of the diagnosis and prescribed treatment.
+In most cases, a scabies rash has many similarities with other clinical disorders of the skin, including eczema, dermatitis and chicken pox.
+Since there are no immediate signs of infestation by scabies mites, the rash can point to conditions other than the primary cause, scabies, so that the doctors vary on the accuracy of the diagnosis and prescribed treatment.
 As symptoms are not always specific to the outbreak, there is often a delay in medical intervention.
 In some cases, people who are incorrectly diagnosed with a different disease have complications such as bacterial infections, before they receive a diagnosis of scabies and the right medication.

 The first signs of a Scabies Rash